BapunHansdah/linkedin-zip-solver-script/README.md

 > This script will work until a LinkedIn employee finds out 😅
 >
-> It was just an experimental script created to test how their game works.
+> It was just an experimental script created to automate their game.

 ## Disclaimer ⚠️
 This project is purely for educational and experimental purposes.